simple-last-fm-scrobbler/sls/README.md

  * [Repeat Song For Some Music Apps](https://github.com/tgwizard/sls/issues/324)
  * Language support is lagging behind for some features that have been added recently.
+ * Enforce (maybe hack) the scrobbling rules for each service using error codes correctly by API. (ex last.fm scrobble too new/old)

 2. #### Core Bugs/Features